jordicf/FRAME/doc/Orthogons.md

 <img src="pict/trunk_branch.png" alt="Rectilinear floorplan" style="height: 120px;"/>

-### $k$-STOGs
+### *k*-STOGs

-A $k$-STOG is a STOG with one trunk and $k$ branches.
-Orthogonal rectangles are $0$-STOGs since they only have one trunk and 0 branches, as shown in this picture:
+A *k*-STOG is a STOG with one trunk and *k* branches.
+Orthogonal rectangles are *0*-STOGs since they only have one trunk and 0 branches, as shown in this picture:

 <img src="pict/zero-stog.png" alt="Rectilinear floorplan" style="height: 80px;"/>

-$1$-STOGs include all the L- and T-shaped orthogons.
+*1*-STOGs include all the L- and T-shaped orthogons.
 Here are two examples:

 <img src="pict/one-stog.png" alt="Rectilinear floorplan" style="height: 80px;"/>

-$2$-STOGs offer a rich variety of orthogons, as shown here:
+*2*-STOGs offer a rich variety of orthogons, as shown here:

 <img src="pict/two-stog.png" alt="Rectilinear floorplan" style="height: 80px;"/>